dEhiN/CompStart/releases/v1/m1/CompStart-1.1-alpha/release-notes/gh_info.md

 ## Release Title

-Second Official Release (with the Python tool): CompStart-1.1-beta
+First Official Release: CompStart-1.1-alpha

 ## Release Version

-1.1.-beta
+1.1.-alpha

 ## Release Tag

-CompStart-1.1-beta
+CompStart-1.1-alpha

 ## Description

-This is the second official release of **CompStart**.
-It includes the completed Python CLI tool to allow users to modify the startup file, including creating a new one.
-This version will be known as:
+This is the first official release of **CompStart**!
+There are some features that are still in development.
+As a result, this version will be known as:

 [CompStart-1.1-alpha.zip]()